tamseel101/Sales-Analysis/README.md

 # Sales-Analysis

-sales overview dashboard with one page with works as a dashboard and overview, with two other pages focused on combining tables for necessary details and visualizations to show sales over time, per customer and per product.
+Sales Overview dashboard with one page with works as a dashboard and overview, with two other pages focused on combining tables for necessary details and visualizations to show sales over time, per customer and per product.

 ![dashboard-2](https://github.com/tamseel101/Sales-Analysis/assets/78289413/7c87772a-8ac1-48d4-829e-0d8a610e8e23)

 ### User Stories